aniketshedge/tds-project-2-quiz-answer-machine/README.md

 The LLM prompt strategy is defined in `agent/prompts.py`:

 - `SYSTEM_PROMPT` – focused on:
-  - solving computational quizzes only,
+  - solving computational quizzes only, and
-  - never leaking secrets,
+  - not leaking internal configuration or secrets.
-  - replying with `ACCESS_DENIED` if asked for the code word.
-- `USER_OVERRIDE_PROMPT` – a “break the system prompt” style user prompt (for the separate prompt-competition part of the project).
+- `USER_OVERRIDE_PROMPT` – legacy text from an earlier prompt-competition experiment (not used by the main agent flow).

 The code in `agent/llm.py` uses `SYSTEM_PROMPT` and constructs an additional user message that describes:

-- the page text,
+- the page text (plus any audio transcripts and discovered data resources),
-- previous errors,
+- previous errors and execution history,
 - and asks the model to output Python code that prints only the final answer.

 You are free to tune these prompts further as long as the behaviour stays within the project rules.